filtron/FiniteHorizonGramians.jl/README.md

 The Gramian, $G(A, B)$, is positive semi-definite and therefore has an upper triangular Cholesky factor, $U(A, B)$.
 This package provides algorithms for computing both $e^A$ and $U(A, B)$, without having to form $G(A, B)$ as an intermediate step.
-This avoids the problem of failing Cholesky factorization when computing $G(A, B)$ directly leads to a numerically non-positive definite matrix.
+This avoids the problem of failing Cholesky factorizations when computing $G(A, B)$ directly leads to a numerically non-positive definite matrix.

 ## Application